dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-authentication-library.md

 ## Parts of the app

 The following subsections in *Parts of the app* explain the parts of an app generated from the Blazor WebAssembly project template and how the app is configured.
 There's no specific guidance to follow in these sections for a basic working application if you created the app using the guidance earlier in this article.
-The guidance in this section is helpful if you're attempting to convert an app that doesn't authenticate and authorize users into one that does.
-However, an alternative approach to updating an app is to create a new app from the earlier guidance in this article and move your app's components, classes, and resources to the newly-created app.
-Either approach is viable.
+The guidance in this section is helpful if you're enhancing an app to authenticate and authorize users.
+However, an alternative approach to updating an app is to create a new app from the earlier guidance in this article and move your app's components, classes, and resources to the new app.

 ### Authentication package